Prevailing Wage and Davis-Bacon Compliance in South Dakota

 Post Wage Rates On-Site

-Display the applicable wage rates at the worksite for transparency and worker awareness.
+Display the applicable wage rates at the worksite where workers can see them.

 Maintain Accurate Payroll Records